-The Blatchford Elan Foot is another worthy competitor in the bionic foot/ankle market, allowing users to achieve a smooth gait on many different types of terrain.
-However, it is not waterproof and lacks the type of user software offered by some of its competitors.
+The Blatchford Elan Foot is a bionic foot/ankle that helps users achieve a smooth gait on many different types of terrain.

 What’s On This Page?